ntua-el19877/Minesweeper/Readme.md

 #### 2. Requirements:
 To run this game, you need JavaFX installed on your system.
+To run the game, navigate to the run_Minusweeper.bat file and replace "/path/to/javafx-sdk-19" with the path to your JavaFX SDK installation directory.
+Or run the Main.java inside an IDE (this project was build with eclipse).

 #### 3. Gameplay:
 The objective of the game is to clear the minefield without detonating any mines.
 The game has two base difficulty levels: